scriptex/create-pwa/README.md

 ## Arguments

 `icon`: Specifies relative path to the application icon.
 This path is relative to the folder you are located in currently (`your/app/folder`).
+It is recommended that the icon file should be at least 512 pixels wide and 512 pixels high.

 ## Usage